allcommerceai/devopsenv/README.md

-# DevOps with DevOps Center
+# DevOps with Salesforce DevOps Center

 ## 1. Prepare all scratch org for pipeline